 If you’d like to see the New Mail Desktop Alert longer than 30 seconds and/or also for messages that are delivered to folders other than your Inbox folder see the guide Creating a Permanent New Mail Desktop Alert instead.

-When you are using Outlook 2013, Outlook 2016 or Office 365 on Windows 8, you can show the Notification pop-up as described in: Increase the New Mail Desktop Alert duration for Outlook 2013 on Windows 8.
+When you are using Outlook 2013, Outlook 2016 or Microsoft 365 on Windows 8, you can show the Notification pop-up as described in: Increase the New Mail Desktop Alert duration for Outlook 2013 on Windows 8.

 When you are using Windows 10, then the new email alerts should also be shown in the Action Center.
 If they don’t show up there for you see; Outlook Notifications not showing in Action Center of Windows 10.